Vince Gironda: Competitive history

-Trainer to the stars

-By the early 1950s, he was a very well known trainer of both champion bodybuilders and movie and television actors.
-Gironda claimed to be able to get a person into shape faster than anyone else.
-He also claimed that the movie studios would send their actors and actresses to him for that reason.

-A short list of stars who trained at Vince's Gym includes William Smith, Robert Blake, Cher, Clint Eastwood, Denzel Washington, James Garner, Brian Keith, Tommy Chong (of Cheech & Chong), Gordon Scott, Jeff Goldblum, Carl Weathers, Brad Davis, Michael Bowen, Clint Walker, Peter Lupus, Sean Penn and Erik Estrada.

 Writer

 In the 1970s Vince wrote countless articles for Iron Man, managed his mail-order business, started a nutrition supplement company (NSP Nutrition) and authored his own training and nutrition manuals, all the time still operating his gym.

 In the 1980s, a book was published with the collaboration of MuscleMag International publisher Robert Kennedy titled "Unleashing the Wild Physique".
 It contained considerable knowledge Vince gathered and tested throughout his 30+ year career.
 The release of the book prompted a promotion tour where the Iron Guru gave sold-out seminars throughout the US and Canada.

-Downfall of Vince's Gym

-In the 1990s the growing popularity of very well-equipped gyms with considerable mass appeal and the emergence of numerous personal trainers to the stars made it difficult for simple gyms to operate, and so Vince's Gym closed in November 1995.
-A contributing factor to the gym closing was the severe health problems of Gironda's beloved son Guy.
-Caring for Guy sapped Gironda's energy, and his motivation to run his gym.